 The world`s longest fence (Dingo Barrier Fence) that keeps dingoes out of the sheep and cattle in this hostile country was built in the 1880s, and it is 3.500 km long.
 The barrier runs from the western coast of South Australia to the south-east of Queensland across the entire continent.

 USEFUL TRAVEL TIPS

-Drivers are recommended to use a 4WD vehicle, and the car should be in a top condition, especially when taking any of the dirt tracks.
+Drivers are recommended to use a 4WD vehicle, and the car should be in a top condition, especially when taking any of the dirt tracks in Queensland’s Outback.
 Do not underestimate the limited fuel and water supply and the possibility of the vehicle breakdown.
 Only experienced outback drivers should enter areas marked as hazardous since there is no phone coverage at most of the places.